Rai Mansab Ali Khan: Political career

-He ran for the seat of the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-137 (Sheikhupura-VII) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-137 (Sheikhupura-VII) in the 2008 Pakistani general election but was unsuccessful.
 He received 44,745 votes and lost the seat to Saeed Ahmed Zafar.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-137 (Sheikhupura-VII) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-137 (Sheikhupura-VII) in the 2013 Pakistani general election.
 He received 61,329 votes and defeated an independent candidate, Ijaz Ahmed Shah.

 Death

 He died on 14 January 2015 in Nankana Sahib due to heart attack.